byteball/btc-exchange/README.md

 	"deviceName": "Byte-BTC Exchange",
 	"admin_email": "admin@yourdomain.com",
 	"from_email": "btc-exchange-alerts@yourdomain.com",
-	"hub": "byteball.org/bb",
+	"hub": "obyte.org/bb",
 	"bWantNewPeers": false,
 	"socksHost": "127.0.0.1",
 	"socksPort": 9050,
 	"socksLocalDNS": false,
-	"control_addresses": ["DEVICE ADDRESS OF YOUR GUI WALLET"], "payout_address": "YOUR BYTEBALL ADDRESS WHERE IT IS ALLOWED TO WITHDRAW PROFITS TO", "permanent_paring_secret": "0000"
+	"control_addresses": ["DEVICE ADDRESS OF YOUR GUI WALLET"], "payout_address": "YOUR OBYTE ADDRESS WHERE IT IS ALLOWED TO WITHDRAW PROFITS TO", "permanent_paring_secret": "0000"
 }
 ```
 The socks* settings are recommended to run your node through TOR.
 Since you have to store large amounts of customers' bytes and bitcoins online, you don't want potential attackers to know your IP address, and TOR is a good way to hide it (see below).
-See the documentation of [headless wallet](../../../headless-byteball) and [core library](../../../byteballcore) to learn about other settings in `conf.json`.
+See the documentation of [headless wallet](../../../headless-obyte) and [core library](../../../ocore) to learn about other settings in `conf.json`.

 After editing your `conf.json`, start the node again.
-It will take some time to sync with both Byteball and Bitcoin networks.
+It will take some time to sync with both Obyte and Bitcoin networks.

 Every time your node starts, it prints its pairing code:
 ```
 ====== my device pubkey: A9bg4s0ZI36PcTp4p8sNywZ+DGeFm9dP75TcACI22Byz
-my pairing code: A9bg4s0ZI36PcTp4p8sNywZ+DGeFm9dP75TcACI22Byz@byteball.org/bb#0000
+my pairing code: A9bg4s0ZI36PcTp4p8sNywZ+DGeFm9dP75TcACI22Byz@obyte.org/bb#0000
 ```
 Put this code on your site so that your customers are able to start an exchange by clicking a link:
 ```
-<a href="byteball:A9bg4s0ZI36PcTp4p8sNywZ+DGeFm9dP75TcACI22Byz@byteball.org/bb#0000">start a chat with the exchange chatbot</a>
+<a href="byteball:A9bg4s0ZI36PcTp4p8sNywZ+DGeFm9dP75TcACI22Byz@obyte.org/bb#0000">start a chat with the exchange chatbot</a>
 ```
-If you open this link in your control device (specified in `control_addresses`), you have access to admin functions, see the documentation for [headless wallet](../../../headless-byteball).
+If you open this link in your control device (specified in `control_addresses`), you have access to admin functions, see the documentation for [headless wallet](../../../headless-obyte).
 Type `balance` to see the current balances of the exchange:

 ![Balance of the exchange](btc-exchange-balance.png)